History of Mdina

-The Vilhena Palace houses the Natural History Museum, an interesting if poorly displayed collection relating to the islands’ geology and fauna.
+Another of the Mdina Malta attractions is The Vilhena Palace which houses the Natural History Museum, an interesting if poorly displayed collection relating to the islands’ geology and fauna.
 The Mdina Dungeons are located next to it near the city’s main gate.
 The Mdina Experience on Mesquita Street is a good introduction to the history of the city, an audio-visual spectacular on multi-lingual soundtracks.

 Mdina hosts a colourful medieval festival in May – highlighting the city’s history, folklore and traditions.
 The newly restored Mdina Ditch Garden has opened previously inaccessible parts of the city’s dry moat and offers unsurpassed views of the city’s bastions.

 Mdina silent city is above all a city to wander through and explore at street level; a city with an ambience hard to come by, a web of narrow cobbled streets and the occasional piazza, plus an attractive selection of discreet shops and cafes.
 Immensely popular with tourists at all times, it is also a magnet for locals, especially on Sunday afternoons and can get quite crowded at times, notwithstanding the almost total absence of car traffic.
 Come here early to enjoy the city’s renowned silence, or after sundown for a meal or a drink in one of the city’s establishments.

 Mdina has a permanent population of less than 300, some of them direct descendants of the noble families that once lived here.